ClissonFlorian/Centreon-Powershell-Module/README.md

 - [ ] Manage case when the token is expired
 - [ ] Include authentification from default credentials (Active Directory Auth)
 - [ ] Create Set-CentreonServerConfig?
+- [ ] Create dynamic parameters on the Invoke-CentreonCommand function